Crosstalk Insensitive Trapped-Ion Entanglement through Coupling Matrix Engineering

+The valid forms of the coupling matrix depend on the motional modes: $\bs{J}$ must be of the form $\bs{J} = \sum_m \chi_m \bs{J}^{(m)}$, where $\bs{J}^{(m)}$ is the single-mode coupling matrix associated with mode $m$: $J^{(m)}_{j_1,j_2} := b_{m,j_1,} b_{m,j_2}$.
+The single-mode coupling matrices for the radial vibrational modes of a string of $N=8$ equally-spaced ions (Fig.~\ref{fig:crosstalk_and_mode_combination}(a)) are displayed in Fig.~\ref{fig:crosstalk_and_mode_combination}(b).
+The vector $\bs{\chi}$ describing the linear combination of single-mode coupling matrices is determined by the geometric phases accrued in each mode, and is dependent only on the pulse function~\cite{choi2014, blumel2021_power}:

-With perfect optical control we could set $\Omega_j=0$ for all non-target ions to ensure that $\theta_{j_1,j_2}=0$ for all pairs of ions other than the target pair.
-However, due to spillover of the controlling laser, each neighbor ion will receive some fraction of the Rabi frequency $\Omega_t$ applied to each target ion $t$ in the set $\mathcal{T}:=\{t_1,t_2\}$.
-Although this fraction may be different for each neighbor ion depending on its physical position, we can characterize the crosstalk by a maximal fraction $\eps$ such that $\Omega_n<\eps\Omega_t$ for all $n \in \mathcal{N}$, the set of neighbor ions.
-As per Eq.~\ref{eq:qubit_unitary}, the nonzero $\Omega_n$ leads to a target-neighbor crosstalk error described by a unitary that acts in addition to the target gate $\hat{U}_\text{ideal}$ and is given by
+With perfect optical control we could achieve $\hat{U}=\hat{U}_\text{ideal}$ by setting $\Omega_{t_1/t_2} = \sqrt{\Theta/(2J_{t_1,t_2})}$ and $\Omega_j=0$ for all other ions.
+However, due to spillover of the controlling laser, each neighbor of the target ions will receive some fraction of the Rabi frequency $\Omega_{t_1/t_2}$ applied to the target ion.
+Although this fraction may be different for each neighbor ion depending on its physical position, we can characterize the crosstalk by a maximal fraction $\eps$ such that $\Omega_n<\eps\Omega_{t_1/t_2}$ for all $n \in \mathcal{N}$, the set of neighbor ions.
+Furthermore the phase of the drive incident on the neighbor ions will depend on the path length of light to the ions, leading to an individual rotation axis $\phi_n$ for each $n \in \mathcal{N}$~\cite{fang2022}.

-The angle of a crosstalk rotation depends on the relative strengths of the couplings of the target and crosstalk pairs.
-If the coupling between the target ions is less than the coupling between a target and neighbor ion by a ratio on the order of the crosstalk fraction (i.e. $|J_{t_1,t_2}/J_{t,n}|\lesssim\eps$), then the crosstalk rotation angle $\theta_{t,n}$ will be on the order of the target gate angle $\Theta$ and so lead to a large drop in target gate fidelity.

-This is of significant concern in long ion chains.
-The coupling between two ions separated by a distance $r$ has a bound scaling as $1/r^3$~\cite{junemann2013,landsman2019}, meaning that it is particularly likely that $|J_{t,n}|>|J_{t_1,t_2}|$ for direct target-neighbor pairs ($n=t\pm1$).
-Thus, on short time scales with respect to the length of the string the coupling between the target ions has a much smaller bound than the bound on the coupling between each target ion and its two neighbors.

-Even in a short chains, crosstalk errors can be large due to the structure of $b_{m,j}$.
-This is illustrated in Fig.~\ref{fig:crosstalk_and_mode_choice}(c) where we consider a slow M{\o}lmer-S{\o}rensen gate which generates phase in only one motional mode -- $\chi_m=0$ for all $m\neq m'$, such that $J_{j_1,j_2}=b_{m',j_1} b_{m',j_2}$.
-If $b_{m',t} \leq b_{m',n}$ for the target-neighbor pairs, mode $m'$ will be especially susceptible to crosstalk errors, as is the case for mode 6 when entangling qubits 2 and 7 in the 8-ion string.